shapkarin/shapkarin.me/public/api/articles/ethereum-whitepaper-explanation.md

 ---
+title: >-
-title: "Ethereum Whitepaper Explanation.
+  Ethereum Whitepaper Explanation.
 What is Ethereum?
-Complete Beginner's Guide to Ethereum Explained Simply"
+Complete Beginner's Guide to Ethereum Explained Simply
+description: >-
-description: "Learn what Ethereum is and how it works with our simple guide.
+  Learn what Ethereum is and how it works with our simple guide.
 Understand smart contracts, cryptocurrency, and how Ethereum is different from Bitcoin.
-Perfect for beginners."
+  Perfect for beginners.
+keywords: >-
-keywords: "Ethereum Whitepaper, Ethereum explained, Smart contracts guide, Vitalik Buterin, Ethereum vs Bitcoin, DeFi explained, Web3 blockchain, Ethereum Virtual Machine, dApps tutorial, cryptocurrency guide"
+  Ethereum Whitepaper, Ethereum explained, Smart contracts guide, Vitalik Buterin, Ethereum vs Bitcoin, DeFi explained, Web3 blockchain, Ethereum Virtual Machine, dApps tutorial, cryptocurrency guide
 ---

 # Ethereum Whitepaper Explanation: A Simple Guide to Understanding Ethereum's Revolutionary Vision